20+ of the Best Blueberry Smoothie Recipes

 You can come up with so many flavor combinations.
 Pair your blueberries with other fruits like peaches or watermelon or kiwi or even other berries.
 Make your blueberry smoothie a little richer by adding almond butter or avocado.
 You can even make a blueberry smoothie recipe that tastes like pie or muffins.

-How do you make blueberry smoothies?
+How to make a blueberry smoothie:

 You typically want to add your ingredients to your blender in the following order: